konmik/Phlux/README.md

 Phlux encourages developers to apply a very wide range of best practices and makes them easily applicable.

-This is Android-aware architecture, it addresses Android lifecycles by design, so you don't even have to think about them while developing applications.
+This is an Android-aware architecture, it addresses Android lifecycles by design, so you don't even have to think about them while developing applications.

 Just a breath of fresh air from the parallel world of functional programming.